Jump to accessibility statement Skip to content

 Research

 My research interests are predominantly based within under-investigated research areas around marginalised groups in society.
+I am particularly interested in experiences of mental health, disability and how other intersections of a person's identity may impact their experience of support.

 I have previously conducted research around the male victimisation of domestic violence, followed by qualitative data collection into the safeguarding of young people, involved in the Criminal Justice System based within Tees Valley and Darlington areas.
 My research predominantly uses mixed methodological approaches or multiple data collection methods to produce holistic perspectives within my research areas.

-I am a part-time PhD student at the University of Sunderland with Dr Tom Rodgers as my Director of Studies, and Dr Donna Peacock (University of West Scotland) as my external co-supervisor.
-My doctoral research explores the application of 'harms' to diet culture, whilst considering not just the impact that this (and wider areas of social media) has on youth mental health and/or self-esteem, but the normalisation of online hate that takes place as a means of day-to-day communication online.
-Thus, the impact social media may have over disordered eating patterns, and body image-related issues â€“ exploring vulnerability within diet culture.
+I recently completed my PhD which explored the impact of social media on experiences of embodiment, self-esteem and disordered eating patterns.
+My doctoral research explored the application of 'harms' to diet culture, whilst considering not just the impact that this (and wider areas of social media) has on youth mental health and/or self-esteem, but the normalisation of online hate that takes place as a means of day-to-day communication online.
+Thus, the impact social media may have over disordered eating patterns, and body image-related issues – exploring vulnerability within diet culture.

 Publications

-Number of items: 13.
+Number of items: 16.

 Article